meteor/meteor/source/commandline.md

 lists the version that you are using.
 Lets you know if a newer version of that package is available.

+**Flags**

+Flags are optional and can be used to format the output.
+The default output requires no flags whatsoever.
+The following flags are supported:

+`--tree`

+Outputs a tree showing how packages are referenced.

+`--json`

+Outputs an unformatted JSON String, showing how packages are referenced.

+`--weak`

+Show weakly referenced dependencies in the tree.
+Only functional in combination with `--tree` or `--json`.

+`--details`

+Adds more package details to the JSON output.
+Only functional in combination with `--json`.

 <h2 id="meteoraddplatform">meteor add-platform <i>platform</i></h2>

 Adds platforms to your Meteor project.
 You can add multiple